sharife/goldenthread-v2/site/content/productions/reorient-2005.md

           bridesmaids.

           In 1979, at the age of twelve, **Shahe Mankerian** found himself digesting a new language in the Pasadena Unified School District.
 Away from the Civil War of Lebanon, Shahe began experimenting with written dialogue, both in poetic and dramatic form.
-Soon after graduating high school, he wrote and staged three plays dealing with a generation of Armenians lost in America. *Teenage Wasteland*, *Youthquaker*, and *The Devil's Children*, comprised a trilogy of dramatic angst against the melting pot of America.
-During this period of productivity, Mankerian also published a collection of verse entitled *Children of Honey*.\
+Soon after graduating high school, he wrote and staged three plays dealing with a generation of Armenians lost in America. *Teenage Wasteland*, *Youthquaker*, and *The Devil’s Children*, comprised a trilogy of dramatic angst against the melting pot of America.
+During this period of productivity, Mankerian also published a collection of verse entitled *Children of Honey*.

-           \

-          Shahe received his graduate degree in English from California State University, Los Angeles in 2000.
-Los Angeles Poetry Festival recognized him as one of the newer voices of 2001.
-In 2002, he was featured as a guest poet on *Inspiration House* with Peter Harris on KPFK.
-That same year, he also won both Erika Mumford Prize and Daniel Varoujan Award from the New England Poetry Club.
-Writers at Work selected one of his poems for the 2002 Common Prayers project.
-In 2003, AGBU's Ardavazt Juniors revived Mankerian's 1991 play, *Teenage Wasteland.* Later that year, Edifice Wrecked nominated Mankerian's poem "She's Hiding My Keys" for the 2004 Pushcart Prize.
-In the summer of 2004 & 2005, Shahe was a recipient of a writing grant from the Los Angeles Writer's Project.
-His latest one-act play *Vort* (Worm) will be performed at the 2005 ReOrient Festival in San Francisco, and at the same time, it is being adapted into a short film.
-Shahe is also working on a new project with the Fountain Theatre of Los Angeles.
-He is co-writing a play about the immigrant community in Hollywood's Little Armenia.\

-           \

-          Mankerian's publication credits include Ararat, Beyond the Valley of the Contemporary Poets, Crab Orchard Review, Edifice Wrecked, On the Page, Pasadena Star News, and San Gabriel Valley Poetry Quarterly.
-He is featured in the Armenian-American anthology, *Birthmark*.  \

-           \

-          Shahe recently accepted the principalship position at Alfred and Marguerite Hovsepian Armenian School in Pasadena.
         image: https://ucarecdn.com/d5ca0a49-44b1-4363-a7f3-f564879e5dbe/
         itemstart: 2021-01-21T07:19:58.739Z
         itemend: 2021-01-21T07:19:58.798Z